matrix-org/matrix-spec-proposals/proposals/2858-Multiple-SSO-Identity-Providers.md

    "Common namespaced identifier grammar" as defined in [MSC2758](https://github.com/matrix-org/matrix-doc/pull/2758).

-   To reduce confusion over which indentifier should be used for each brand (for example: should "Sign in with Microsoft" be `com.microsoft` or `com.azure`?), it is proposed to maintain a registry of identifiers outside the core specification document, avoiding the need for a full MSC to add
+   To reduce confusion over which identifier should be used for each brand (for example: should "Sign in with Microsoft" be `com.microsoft` or `com.azure`?), it is proposed to maintain a registry of identifiers outside the core specification document, avoiding the need for a full MSC to add